BMT Canarsie Line: Initial subway

+The 14th Street Tunnel under the East River had been fully excavated by August 1919.
 The line's opening was delayed by several years.
-In 1922, John Francis Hylan blocked some construction contracts, claiming that the costs were excessively high.
+In 1922, Mayor John Francis Hylan blocked some construction contracts, claiming that the costs were excessively high.
 The Station Finish Corporation was contracted to build the stations in Brooklyn and the Charles H. Brown & Son Corporation was contracted to build the stations in Manhattan.
-Track-laying in the tunnels between Sixth and Montrose Avenues started by November 1922.
+Track-laying in the tunnels between Sixth and Montrose Avenues started in the last week of October 1922.

 Due to the city's failure to approve the section of the line between Montrose Avenue and East New York, the 14th Street/Eastern Line was initially isolated from the rest of the system.
 In 1924, a temporary connection was built from the Long Island Rail Road (LIRR)'s Bushwick Yard that ran via Montrose Avenue and then connected to the 14th Street/Eastern Line under Bushwick Avenue just near the Montrose Avenue station.
 This was done to allow the delivery of BMT Standard subway cars.
 The first of the cars were delivered by this ramp on June 20, 1924.
 On June 30, 1924, the section between Sixth Avenue in Manhattan and Montrose Avenue in Brooklyn opened.
 The terminal in Brooklyn was close to the Bushwick station of the Long Island Rail Road's Bushwick Branch.
 Initial service was provided by three-car trains running every seven and a half minutes.
 The line collected 9,196 fares in its first day of operation, which constituted its entire ridership for the fiscal year ending June 30, 1924.
 Ridership rose from 15 million in fiscal 1925 to 23 million in fiscal 1928.